 Graves’ Disease.
 Graves’ disease is an autoimmune disorder and the most common cause of hyperthyroidism.
 Production of antibodies by your immune system results in stimulating your thyroid to produce excessive T4.

-Hyperfunctioning Thyroid Modules.
+Hyperfunctioning Thyroid Nodules.
 In this case, hyperthyroidism occurs due to one or more adenomas of your thyroid producing excessive T4.
 An adenoma is a part of the gland that outgrows and walls itself off from the rest of the normal gland, forming benign (noncancerous) lumps.
 That may cause an enlargement of the thyroid.
 Examples include toxic adenoma, toxic multinodular goiter, Plummer’s disease, etc.

 Thyroiditis.
 Inflammation of the thyroid is called thyroiditis.
 It can occur due to an autoimmune condition or unknown reasons.
 The inflammation results in excess hormone stored in the thyroid gland leaking into your bloodstream.
 It can occur with or without pain.